Framework-R-D/phlex-design/doc/ch_conceptual_design/data_organization.rst

              The pale green rectangles show two data product set families; these are identified as families because they are used to define the unfold and fold algorithms used in :numref:`workflow`.
              A solid line from a data product set to another data product set represents association between the two data product sets.
              The bottom rectangle shows that :math:`\textsf{Waveforms}_{1,1,1}` is in the data product set :math:`\textsf{APA}_{1,1,1}`, etc.
-             Each pale purple rectangle indicates the data product sequence created by one call to the *unfold* higher order function described in :numref:`workflow`.
+             Each pale purple rectangle indicates the data product family created by one call to the *unfold* higher order function described in :numref:`workflow`.
              The names of different data set categories are user defined, and not special to the Phlex framework.
    :name: data-organization